-- 34.5 The FIA will allocate garages and an area in the pit lane on an equal basis where each Competitor may work and, within each of these designated garage areas, one position where pit stops during any free practice session, qualifying session, sprint shootout, sprint session or the race may be carried out. - 34.6 No powered device may be used to lift any part of a car in the pit lane. - 34.7 A speed limit of 80km/h will be imposed in the pit lane during the whole Competition.
-However, this limit may be amended by the Race Director following a recommendation from the Safety Delegate. - a) Any Competitor whose driver exceeds the limit during any free practice session, qualifying session, or sprint shootout will be fined €100 for each km/h above the limit, up to a maximum of €1000. - b) In accordance with Article 18.1 the stewards may impose an additional penalty if they suspect a driver was speeding in order to gain any sort of advantage. - c) During a sprint session or the race, the stewards may impose any of the penalties under Article 54.3a), 54.3c) or 54.3d) on any driver who exceeds the limit. - 34.8 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the Competitors' designated garage area to the end of the pit lane.
+- 34.5 The FIA will allocate garages and an area in the pit lane on an equal basis where each Competitor may work and, within each of these designated garage areas, one position where pit stops during any free practice session, qualifying session, sprint qualifying session shootout, sprint session or the race may be carried out.
+For safety reasons, no car should be driven from its pit stop position at any time unless: - a) It has first been driven into the pit stop position having just entered the pit lane from the track; and - b) It is then driven immediately back onto the track from the pit stop position. - 34.6 No powered device may be used to lift any part of a car in the pit lane. - 34.7 A speed limit of 80km/h will be imposed in the pit lane during the whole Competition.
+However, this limit may be amended by the Race Director following a recommendation from the Safety Delegate. - a) Any Competitor whose driver exceeds the limit during any free practice session, qualifying session, or sprint qualifying session shootout will be fined €100 for each km/h above the limit, up to a maximum of €1000. - b) In accordance with Article 18.1 the stewards may impose an additional penalty if they suspect a driver was speeding in order to gain any sort of advantage. - c) During a sprint session or the race, the stewards may impose any of the penalties under Article 54.3a), 54.3b), 54.3c) or 54.3d) on any driver who exceeds the limit. - 34.8 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the Competitors' designated garage area to the end of the pit lane.

-Any car(s) driven to the end of the pit lane prior to the start or re-start of a free practice session, qualifying session or sprint shootout must form up in a line in the fast lane and leave in the order they got there unless another car is unduly delayed.
+Any car(s) driven to the end of the pit lane prior to the start or re-start of a free practice session, qualifying session or sprint qualifying session shootout must form up in a line in the fast lane and leave in the order they got there unless another car is unduly delayed.